DanielSV92/notes/README.rst

 one of them, use the `.` or `source` command of your shell.

-For instance, if you intend to develop against a local MySQL database in a docker container (see MySQL section below for details), you would run the following:
+For instance, if you intend to develop against a local MySQL database in a docker container (see PostgresSQL section below for details), you would run the following:

 .. code-block:: sh

-   .envs/local-postgressql
+   .envs/local-psql

 Refer to the next section for details on each of those options.

 Database Set-up
 ^^^^^^^^^^^^^^^

-PostgrestSQL
+PostgresSQL
 ~~~~~

 If instead you want Notes to connect to a PostgrestSQL database, you first